 The two most populous ethnic groups in Pasco are Hispanics at 57 percent and Caucasians at 38 percent.
 Other demographic groups make up less than 2 percent of the population each.
 At $57,440, the median household income for Pasco is higher than the median for the United States ($55,322) but lower than the medians for both Washington state and Franklin County.

-An Overview of Mental Health in Pasco
+Mental Health Statistics in Pasco

 The percentage of adults in Washington who report serious thoughts of suicide has remained consistently higher than the percentage of adults across the United States.
 The former has fluctuated between 4.3 percent and 4.4 percent since 2010 while the latter has fluctuated between 3.8 and 3.9 percent during the same amount of time.
 The number of Washington adults with serious mental illness is also higher than the national average, but the gap has narrowed considerably since 2010, with the Washington percentages showing a persistent decline while the national percentages steadily rise.

 Among Washington adolescents, the percentage reporting major depressive episodes remains consistently higher than the national percentage and shows an increase since 2010, although it is important to note that the national percentages have increased as well.
 Washington teenagers are also using illicit drugs at a significantly higher rate than teens across the country.